 How to wrap a wonton…

-It’s a relatively simple process.
+It’s a relatively simple process to make Shanghai Wonton Soup.
 Be sure to check out our quick video down below and you can follow along to learn how.

 You start by dabbing a little water all around the edges of your wonton wrapper.